ryugo417/ryugo417.github.io/detail/A Neural Image Caption Generator.md

 ### 1.What is this paper about?

-Generative model based on a deep re- current architecture that combines recent advances in com- puter vision and machine translation and that can be used to generate natural sentences describing an image.
+Generative model based on a deep recurrent architecture that combines recent advances in computer vision and machine translation and that can be used to generate natural sentences describing an image.

 ### 2.What’s better than previous paper?